joernalraun/micropython-calliope-mini-v3/README.md

-MicroPython on the micro:bit via CODAL
+MicroPython on the Calliope mini via CODAL
 ======================================

-This is a port of MicroPython to the micro:bit which uses the CODAL as the underlying target platform.
+This is a port of MicroPython to the Calliope mini V3 which uses the CODAL as the underlying target platform.
+This port is a fork of [Micropython](https://github.com/microbit-foundation/micropython-microbit-v2) for the BBC micro:bit V2.
+The steps to compile this software are the same.

 Setting up
 ----------